cjules0609/VegasAfterglow/README.md

 ### 1. Preparing Your Data

 VegasAfterglow provides flexible options for loading observational data through the `ObsData` class.
-You can add light curves (flux vs. time) and spectra (flux vs. frequency) in multiple ways.
+You can add light curves (specificflux vs. time) and spectra (specific flux vs. frequency) in multiple ways.

 ```python
 # Create an instance to store observational data